Memory That Survives

 The homepage renders the full public roster again.
 The origin server keeps evolving, but the site should still reflect the real cast.

 The Vibe Mirror reads the room and shifts Alex in real time.
-These live modules power eR33t today and form the basis of future per-server personality profiles for managed instances.
+These live modules power eR33t today and form the basis of future per-server personality profiles for separate Alex builds.

 Trigger: High Positive Energy / Wins